glycerine/greenpack/README.md

 your generic fields into a reserved []byte field that you add to your structs for this purpose.

+Update 2025-March-24, v0.535.0: Ouch! generics processing requires a whole lot more (slow!) code parsing, and it significantly slows down greenpack on codebases that don't need it.
+I've made the default to be generics off for now.
+Generics support can be activated with the `-generics` flag which defaults to false.

 ### Automatic pointer Dedup off by default for now.

 2025 January 12: In v0.529.0 I have turned off pointer dedup by default because